 Too Fast?
 Blame the Sinalefas - Part 1

-Let's talk about stress — not the kind you are feeling during this pandemic — the kind we use in speech, where we give more emphasis to one syllable of a word or another.
 In all Spanish words, there's one syllable that gets stressed, so we divide words into four groups according to which syllable gets the stress.
 Let's take a look:

 Palabras agudas (Oxytone words) | Last syllable